klaus-001/data-entry-form/README.md

 ## Contributing

-Contributions are welcome!.
+Contributions are welcome!
 To get started, fork the repository and create a new branch for your change.
 When you're ready, submit a pull request with a clear description of the update.

 ## License